-Nearly 2 in 5 U.S. homeowners will put themselves and their communities at risk this year by digging without contacting 811 beforehand.
-Our work remains vitally important to protect infrastructure from being damaged and keep Oregonians from getting hurt (or worse).
+We adopted a new strategic plan in 2023 that guides our efforts through June 2025.
+Our work remains vitally important to protect infrastructure from being damaged and to help Oregonians avoid hurting themselves (and their pocketbooks).
 Let me know if you have questions or need additional information about the Oregon Utility Notification Center.
-I am glad to meet with you or your staff via call, virtually or in person anytime.
+I am glad to meet with you or your staff anytime.